-For applications with removable battery packs, bq24620 provides a battery absent detection scheme to reliably detect insertion or removal of battery packs.
-CE needs to be HIGH to enable battery detection function.
+For applications with removable battery packs, bq24630 provides a battery absent detection scheme to reliably detect insertion or removal of battery packs.

-Figure 15.
+Figure 21.
 Battery Detection Flowchart

 Once the device has powered up, an 8mA discharge current will be applied to the SRN terminal.
 If the battery voltage falls below the LOWV threshold within 1 second, the discharge source is turned off, and the charger is turned on at low charge current (125mA).
 If the battery voltage gets up above the recharge threshold within 500ms, there is no battery present and the cycle restarts.
 If either the 500ms or 1 second timer time out before the respective thresholds are hit, a battery is detected and a charge cycle is initiated.